 If you’re a US citizen or Green Card holder who is interested in Australian property and capital gains, this blog post will be right up your alley.
-Khandra Wong, our resident Senior Tax Manager will delve into some of the challenges and will give a breakdown of how it works and what you need to know about capital gains tax.
+Jonathan Rose, our resident Tax Manager will delve into some of the challenges and will give a breakdown of how it works and what you need to know about capital gains tax.

 How much will it cost me to sell my property in Australia?

 As it turns out, the U.S. and Australia have different rules on how to treat primary residence sales.
 For Australians, selling their main home is not a taxable event so they don’t need to do anything about reporting that sale or paying taxes for it.
 However, Americans are required by law to report capital gains tax when there’s any sort of profit from real estate transactions.

 U.S. citizens and Green Card holders who sell their primary residence in Australia may end up paying capital gains tax.
 This is due to the fact that if they haven’t lived and owned the property for at least two of the previous five years, it will be considered a taxable transaction under U.S. law.
 Those filing joint returns are exempt from taxation up to $500,000 (assuming the property is co-owned) while single-filers are only exempt on the first $250,000 profit.